The breast pathology service at Brigham and Women's Hospital (BWH) is a unique service that provides the following:

 Our educational activities are focused on training fellows with the following objectives in mind for them:

 A monthly Longwood Breast Interesting Case Conference held jointly with Beth Israel Deaconess Medical Center (BIDMC) breast pathology faculty and fellows is an opportunity to share and review interesting and unusual breast cases seen by the BIDMC and BWH breast pathology services.
-Faculty teach at, and fellows attend, the annual Harvard Breast Pathology CME Course, organized by Dr. Stuart Schnitt and Dr. Laura Collins.
 Teaching and mentoring skills are developed throughout the training, with fellows expected to provide tutorials to medical students in basic breast pathology, present at weekly Breast Oncology Tumor boards, and present a breast 'long' and 'short' case at the Dana-Farber Cancer Institute Oncology Pathology conference.

 Case volumes available for fellows to review are ample.
-In 2017, over 6000 cases were reviewed on the breast service comprising more than 3700 consults of which >600 were personal consults (i.e. very challenging diagnostic cases).
-Almost 300 in-house excisions and over 1500 in-house core biopsies were reviewed.
+In 2019, over 6700 cases were reviewed on the breast service comprising more than 4400 consults of which >960 were personal consults (i.e. very challenging diagnostic cases).
+More than 300 in-house excisions and over 2000 in-house biopsies were reviewed.
 Separately evaluated ancillary study reports were issued on over 500 cases.

 Fellows must be eligible for a Massachusetts medical license and have completed at least two years of anatomic pathology training.